 |BPAY®||Make your payment from your nominated bank to us through phone or internet banking.
 BPAY payments can be made 24 hours a day, 7 days a week.

 ®Registered to BPAY Pty Ltd ABN 69 079 137 518

-You can find these details on your payer account statement.
+BPAY details are on your payer account statement.

 Account Name: Department of Human Services

-Even if we collect and transfer payments for you, sometimes you may want, or need, to make payments that can be recognised as child support.
-These types of payments are often referred to as non-agency payments.
+Even if we collect and transfer payments for you, sometimes you can make payments we recognise as child support.
+We refer to these types of payments as non-agency payments.

-If both parents agree a payment was made in lieu of child support
+If you both agree a payment was made towards child support

-- direct payments, which are payments made by the paying parent to the receiving parent, and
+- direct payments - these are payments made by the paying parent to the receiving person, and

-- third party payments, which are payments made by the paying parent to a third party for the benefit of the receiving parent
+- third party payments - these are payments made by the paying parent to a third party for the benefit of the receiving person

 Examples of third party payments include:

 - health insurance or payments for essential medical or dental items